bigfix/developer.bigfix.com/site/reference/types/mode_mask.md

 # type: mode_mask

-The &lt;mode_mask&lt; inspector is a differently formatted version of the mode, created by shifting the key information down to the low three bits.
+The &lt;mode_mask&gt; inspector is a differently formatted version of the mode, created by shifting the key information down to the low three bits.

 # execute of &lt;mode_mask&gt; : boolean